ExperimentsHNL/popper-design/popper_brief.md

 The list of available experiments is generated dynamically by the web application.
 It looks up GitHub repositories with experiments to which the user has access, and displays formatted descriptions of those experiments based on the metadata contained in corresponding  GitHub repositories.

 We would like to encourage researchers to share details about the experiments that they create with the Popper scientific community.
-Relevant details include screenhsots, the title of the experiment, a list of available input parameters, etc).
+Relevant details include screenhsots, the title of the experiment, a list of available input parameters, etc.

 A clear link next to the experiment allows the researcher to "Create Trial".